 3. Find Intersecting Topics & Niches

 If you’re only talking about the kind of manufacturing that you do or the services you provide, eventually you’re going to either run out of topics or you’ll be getting into such esoteric information that your content will only be relevant to industry insiders, researchers, and your competition.
 If you want to appeal to the largest group possible and spread brand awareness for maximum exposure, you need to be creative about the topics and headlines you approach.
 Look for ways to tie your manufacturing services into trending topics and popular queries within related or similar niches.
-For example, a company that manufactures pool products could find relevance with an article about yard renovations posted on a DIY or home improvement blog.
+For example, a company that manufactures pool products could find relevance in an article about yard renovations posted on a DIY or home improvement blog.
 The point is, you shouldn’t limit yourself or your team to writing only about manufacturing.

 4. Leverage Current and Upcoming Trends

 Trends are your best friend when it comes to generating huge spikes in engagement and web traffic.
 Every time you spot a trend starting to take off, have a thorough brainstorming session to find ways to tie that trend into your campaign.
-Building off the previous example, a pool product manufacturer could take advantage of a summer fashion trend by associating their products and services within an article about pool comfort and safety tips.
+Building off the previous example, a pool product manufacturer could take advantage of a summer fashion trend by associating their products and services with an article about pool comfort and safety tips.
 When you start to understand how seemingly unrelated topics can be tied together in context, the opportunity to capitalize on trends is nearly endless.

 5. Create Compelling Ad Copy

 Creating an effective ad copy can be a tricky skill to master because you have to cram a lot of convincing into a little bit of space.
 The best way to improve your ad copy is to continually check the analytics for metrics like click-through rate and conversion rate.
 If you’re not getting a good rate, you may want to consult with an ad copy specialist to see how to make the wording or presentation of your ads more effective.
 Make an adjustment and then come back to check the metrics after a few days.
-By changing and then checking repeatedly, you can start to get an idea for what works and what doesn’t.
+By changing and then checking repeatedly, you can start to get an idea of what works and what doesn’t.

 6. Practice Ongoing Landing Page Optimization